 Summary: in this tutorial, we will show you how to write MySQL stored procedures with parameters.
-We will also give you a couple of stored procedure examples to help you understand how to use different kinds of stored procedure parameters.
+We will also give you a couple of stored procedure examples to help you understand different kinds of stored procedure parameters.

 Introduction to MySQL stored procedure parameters

 Almost stored procedures that you develop require parameters.
 The parameters make the stored procedure more flexible and useful.
 In MySQL, a parameter has one of three modes

 IN– is the default mode.
 When you define an

 INparameter in a stored procedure, the calling program has to pass an argument to the stored procedure.
 In addition, the value of an

 INparameter is protected.
 It means that even the value of the